tudelft3d/msc_geomatics_thesis_template/README.md

 Basically everything you need to know---from installation to details---is there available in [this free book](http://en.wikibooks.org/wiki/LaTeX).

 To compile this template, you need a full installation of [MiKTeX](http://miktex.org/about) (Windows) or [TeXLive](https://www.tug.org/texlive) (cross-platform) or [MacTeX](https://tug.org/mactex) (OSX).

+## Tips and tricks for LaTeX

+The file `chapters/introduction.tex` contains several tips that are useful when using LaTeX, read its source code!

 ## Which software to use?